Mohammad-Haseeb/Solidity-learning-In-baby_Steps/README.md

 ```
 # Function
-### Function  are internal by default,it means it can be only access from derived contract or contract i nwhich we defined them.But it can be internal ,  external, public, private
+### Function  are internal by default,it means it can be only access from derived contract or contract in which we defined them.But it can be internal ,  external, public, private